paulg44/drawing_game/README.md

 ~~ All subject to change if a framework or tool is better ~~

-- Frontend - React => A tech I am familiar with and i think the compartmentalised components will work well with this project.
+- Frontend - React => I think the compartmentalised components will work well with this project along with the context and hooks separation.
-- Backend - NodeJS and Express => Again it's what I'm familiar with.
+- Backend - NodeJS and Express
-- AI - Currently looking at structural similarity index measure (SSIM) as I believe this will be the easiest way to get the project up and running quickly.
+- AI - I am using Gemini for this as it has the ability to parse base64images and can compare the user's drawing well.

-## WHAT WILL I LEARN?
+## WHAT HAVE I LEARNT?

-Firstly the canvas element, how to draw with the mouse and add different colours, sizes of "pen" etc. Secondly some kind of AI comparison tool, this is to be determined exactly what I will use, but whatever it will be it will be new to me.
-Then there's the possibility of making this a mobile/tablet game.
-Having watched my children play game's on their tablets I think this could be a good mobile style game.
+Canvas - how to draw with the mouse and add different colours, sizes of "pen" etc.
+AI - how to send things to an AI agent, parse the data received and display on the frontend.
+FullStack - this is very much a fullstack project and I've learnt how to send data from the client to the server, then to an AI agent then back to the server and in turn the client.
+Context - This is ongoing but I am getting to grips with how context works and how much easier it makes passing props, variables and functions to components, and multiple components at that.